peterhinch/micropython-async/gps/README.md

 ### 1.4.1 Micropython

-To install on "bare metal" hardware such as the Pyboard copy the file `as_GPS.py` onto the device's filesystem and ensure that `uasyncio` is installed.
-The code has been tested on the Pyboard with `uasyncio` V2 and the Adafruit [Ultimate GPS Breakout] module.
-If memory errors are encountered on resource constrained devices install as a [frozen module].
+To install on "bare metal" hardware such as the Pyboard copy the files `as_GPS.py` and `as_GPS_utils.py` onto the device's filesystem and ensure that `uasyncio` is installed.
+The code was tested on the Pyboard with `uasyncio` V2 and the Adafruit [Ultimate GPS Breakout] module.
+If memory errors are encountered on resource constrained devices install each file as a [frozen module].

 For the [read/write driver](./README.md#3-the-gps-class-read/write-driver) the
 file `as_rwGPS.py` must also be installed.
 For the